ddsteig/Readme-Generator/README.md

   ## Information

+  A example readme.md file is located in the util directory.

   The below video shows a walkthrough of the prompts when the index.js is run in node.

   [Watch Video](https://drive.google.com/file/d/1actPfi2wLIvK-hG0Yd-jOXiTlHeNuy6d/view?usp=sharing)